PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

  nav: "chemotaxis"
 ---

-## Signaling Pathway
+## More on Signal transduction pathway - phosphorylation

-A key characteristic of living organisms is the ability to respond to stimuli in the environment.
-Chemotaxis is one of those behaviors.
-It relies on the ability to perceive a change (ligand concentration), and react accordingly (adjust direction of movement).
-This is an example of *signal transduction pathway*, which includes 1) an external stimuli, 2) a series of molecular events, 3) a resulted cellular response.
+Let's get back to our signal transduction pathway which includes 1) an external stimuli, 2) a series of molecular events, 3) a resulted cellular response.
+We got how the stimuli is generated.
+We will get into more cellular details into the molecular events and response.

-Why are we interested in signaling pathways?
-Recall the discussion on gene expression regulation in the Motif Module.
-An external signal can lead to change in gene expression through transcription factors.
-We didn't include cellular details there.
-But in this module, we will get into cellular details to understand chemotaxis behaviors.

-In the case of chemotaxis, the stimuli is ligand binding; the cell perceives this change, and propagates this information through a series of molecules, which leads to the cellular response of changed flagellar movement.
+The series of molecular events are a series of phosphorylation events.

+What's phosphorylation and why so many phosphorylation reactions? **Phosphorylation** is a chemical reaction that attaches a phosphoryl group (PO<sub>3</sub><sup>-</sup>) to an organic molecule.
+The removal of the phosphoryl group is dephosphorylation.
+Such modifications can activate or deactivate certain enzymes like switches.
+For example, a cyclin dependent kinase, when activated by G1/S cyclin, can phosphorylate its target proteins to activate DNA replication and initiate S phase[^Bertoli2013].

+In chemotaxis, the direction of flagellar rotation is also controlled by phosphorylation pathways.
+After ligand-receptor binding, the phosphorylation events transduce the signal to the flagelli.
+The sequence of phosphorylation event is called a phosphorylation cascade.

+## Chemotaxis pathway

-This pathway includes a receptor complex MCP, a series of chemotaxis proteins - CheW, CheA, CheY, CheZ (*Che* stands for chemotaxis), and the basal body of flagelli.
+This pathway includes the receptor we've discussed - receptor complex MCP, a series of chemotaxis proteins - CheW, CheA, CheY, CheZ (*Che* stands for chemotaxis), and the basal body of flagelli.
 The figure provides a visualization[^ParkinsonLab].
 ![image-center](../assets/images/chemotaxisphosnew.png){: .align-center}
 <figcaption>A summary of chemotaxis pathway.
 Signal is ligand binding, and the signal is propagated through CheA and CheY phosphorylation, which leads to the response of CW flagllar rotation.</figcaption>